Black-shouldered Kite in Extremadura by Steve Fletcher.

 Great Bustards in Extremadura by Lars Petersson.

-The lists below are for May unless otherwise mentioned.
+The lists below are for April-May unless otherwise mentioned.

-Red-legged Partridge, Little Bittern, Purple Heron, White and Black Storks, (Eurasian) Black, Egyptian and (Eurasian) Griffon Vultures, Montagu's Harrier, Bonelli's, Booted and Short-toed Eagles, Lesser Kestrel, Purple Swamphen, Common Crane (Nov-Feb), Stone Curlew (Eurasian Thick-knee), Black-winged Stilt, Collared Pratincole, Great Spotted Cuckoo, Eurasian Eagle Owl, Alpine and Pallid Swifts, (Golden) European Bee-eater, (European) Roller, Hoopoe, (Iberian/Sharpe's) Green Woodpecker, (Iberian) Southern Grey and Woodchat Shrikes, (Eurasian) Golden Oriole, (Eurasian) Crag Martin, Red-rumped Swallow, Calandra, Crested, (Greater) Short-toed and Thekla Larks, Crested Tit, (White-throated) Dipper, Firecrest, Zitting Cisticola (Fan-tailed Warbler), (Western) Bonelli’s, Great Reed, (Western) Orphean, Sardinian, Savi’s and Subalpine Warblers, (Iberian) Pied Flycatcher, (Western) Black-eared Wheatear, (White-spotted) Bluethroat, Blue and Rufous-tailed Rock Thrushes, Rock Bunting, and Rock and Spanish Sparrows.
-Also a chance of Golden Eagle and (European) Scops Owl.
+Red-legged Partridge, Little Bittern, Purple Heron, White and Black Storks, Egyptian Vulture, Red Kite, Montagu's Harrier, Bonelli's, Booted and Short-toed Eagles, Lesser Kestrel, Common Crane (Nov-Feb), Stone Curlew (Eurasian Thick-knee), Black-winged Stilt, Collared Pratincole, Great Spotted Cuckoo, Eurasian Eagle-owl, Alpine and Pallid Swifts, (European) Bee-eater, (European) Roller, (Eurasian) Hoopoe, Woodchat Shrike, (Eurasian) Golden Oriole, (Eurasian) Crag Martin, Red-rumped Swallow, Calandra, Crested, (Greater) Short-toed and Thekla Larks, Crested Tit, (White-throated) Dipper, Firecrest, Zitting Cisticola (Fan-tailed Warbler), Western Bonelli’s, Great Reed, Western Orphean, Sardinian, Savi’s and Western Subalpine Warblers, (Iberian) Pied Flycatcher, Western Black-eared Wheatear, (White-spotted) Bluethroat, Blue and Rufous-tailed Rock-thrushes, Rock Bunting and Spanish Sparrow.
+Also a chance of Golden Eagle and (European) Scops-owl.

 Another raptor found in Extremadura is the superb Montagu's Harrier, photographed by Michael McKee.